 Education is the cornerstone of my career.
-At Temple University, as adjunct professor, I teach the Science of Sustainable Design and Botanical Traditions.
+At Temple University, as Adjunct Associate Professor, I teach the Science of Sustainable Design and Botanical Traditions.
 My SSD students design sustainable communities for everyone in the ecosystem.
 My BT students create medicinal gardens and learn how to practice plant medicine traditions.

 Over the course of my career, I have taught every grade from pre-school through college, including formal classroom, but mostly informal field education.
 H.O.P.E. for Ecological Literacy is the core of my education practice and pedagogy.